lil-lab/nccg/README.md

   - You should see the amr project.
 Select it.
 You should now see amr in the project explorer.
 Ignore any errors for now.
 - Now import all the java projects in nn-ccg-dev similar to above.
 - Close the following projects tiny, learn.ubl and learn.weakp (right click on the project and click on close the project).
+- If you see any error then please see the FAQ section or raise an issue.

+## Understanding the code structure

 ## Build the model or use a saved model